2024–25 UMass Minutewomen basketball team

-The 2024–25 UMass Minutewomen basketball team represents the University of Massachusetts Amherst during the 2024–25 NCAA Division I women's basketball season.
-The Minutewomen, led by second-year head coach Mike Leflar, play their home games at the Mullins Center in Amherst, Massachusetts as members of the Atlantic 10 Conference.
+The 2024–25 UMass Minutewomen basketball team represented the University of Massachusetts Amherst during the 2024–25 NCAA Division I women's basketball season.
+The Minutewomen, led by second-year head coach Mike Leflar, played their home games at the Mullins Center in Amherst, Massachusetts as members of the Atlantic 10 Conference.
 This will be UMass' last season as members of the Atlantic 10 Conference, as UMass will be moving to the Mid-American Conference, starting in the 2025–26 season.

 Previous season

 The Minutewomen finished the 2023–24 season 5–27, 2–16 in A–10 play to finish in 14th place.
 They defeated La Salle, before falling to Duquesne in the second round of the A–10 tournament.